-Overview of the Data Lifecycle
+Overview of the data lifecycle

 Snowflake provides support for all standard SELECT, DDL, and DML operations across the lifecycle of data in the system, from organizing and storing data to querying and working with data, as well as removing data from the system.

-Lifecycle Diagram
+Lifecycle diagram

 Snowflake Data Lifecycle

-For more information, see:
+For more information, see the following topics:

 You can insert data directly into tables.
 In addition, Snowflake provides DML for loading data into Snowflake tables from external, formatted files.

-For more information, see:
+For more information, see the following topics:

-Once data is stored in a table, you can issue SELECT statements to query the data.
+After data is stored in a table, you can issue SELECT statements to query the data.

 For more information, see SELECT.

-For more information, see:
+For more information, see the following topics:

 In addition to using the DML command, DELETE, to remove data from a table, you can truncate or drop an entire table.
 You can also drop entire schemas and databases.

-For more information, see:
+For more information, see the following topics: